$50 Off Any Repair

 As long as the bathroom drain was installed correctly, you can often fix this problem with a simple DIY solution.
 All you need is a bottle of 3% hydrogen peroxide.
 If you don’t have this, you can find it at your local drugstore.

 You’ll want to pour 2 cups of this solution into the drain.
-It’s best to do this at night because you want to let the hydrogen peroxide sit in your sink for at least 8 hours.
+It’s best to do this at night so the hydrogen peroxide can sit in your sink for at least 8 hours.
 Make sure not to use the tap during this time.

 If this doesn’t work, you’ll have to call an expert to take a look.